DemoVersion/persian-nli-trainer/README.md

 Yep, the right label (highest score) without training.
 # Results

-The result comparing to the orginal model published for this dataset is available in the table bellow.
+The result comparing to the original model published for this dataset is available in the table bellow.

 |Model|dev_accuracy| dev_f1|test_accuracy|test_f1|